Siguza/cl0ver/docs/index.md

 And phew, I've learned an insane amount of things while doing this.
 I had doubts whether I was even gonna make it to the end, but it turns out I did, and I'm glad about that.
 If you're trying to get into exploitation like me, I can only recommend doing a project like this.
 Grab some publicly disclosed vulnerabilities that have been fixed in the latest iOS but to which your device is still vulnerable, start playing around with them, and see what you can get out of it.
 No amount of reading could replace such an experience. :)

-Now, I will definitely continue to poke around in iOS, and if you're interested in reading about it, you can [follow me on Twitter](https://twitter.com/s1guza).
+Now, I will definitely continue to poke around in iOS, and if you're interested in reading about it, you can follow me on ~~Twitter~~ [Mastodon](https://mastodon.social/@siguza).
 And as stated at the beginning, please feel free to reach out to me if you have any kind of comments or questions. :)

 Anything left to say?